 Let’s imagine a piece of land before you begin any developmental activities on it.
 Left as is, the land would have had natural depressions and pockets in the soil that would have held rainwater until it drained into the soil.
 Trees and plants in the area would have also contributed to absorbing a fair amount of water through the soil.

-When you use an excavator to level the land before you begin constructing your home, a lot of those pockets, depressions, as well as foliage, are lost.
+When you use an excavator to level the land before you begin constructing your home, a lot of those pockets, depressions, and foliage are lost.
 This reduces the amount of stormwater that the soil absorbed until then.

 If this pooling isn’t dealt with, it could damage your basement and foundation.
 And once you have water damage in your home, you can be sure that your home insurance premiums will increase drastically.
 In some cases, service providers may even refuse to renew the policy.